CSE512-14W/a3-luheng-pany5/README.md

 We are inspired by Google’s Music Timeline from Google Play Music, available at http://research.google.com/bigpicture/music/#.

 The Music Timeline “shows genres of music waxing and waning” from 1950 to 2010.
-The visualization focuses on different music genres and shows each genre’s popularity change over the past half a century.
-However, it tells little about users’ experience and feedback for listening to different types of music.
+The visualization focuses on different music genres and shows each genre’s popularity over the past half a century.
+However, it tells little about users’ experiences and feedbacks for listening to different types of music.
 This idea inspired us to design a dynamic music network, where people can freely explore the interaction between artists and user-added tags.
 Our original goal of the web visualization was to enable users to search for an artist’s most popular tags and similar artists.
 Meanwhile, users can search for some most popular artists meeting the criteria of a specific tag or a combination of tags, such as music genre, emotion, and nationality.

 Below are our storyboard sketches.